-Choose a high-efficiency, Energy Star clothes washer over a standard model and you can:
+Why select a high-efficiency clothes washer over a standard washer:

 - Do fewer loads - without a bulky agitator these models have more usable space for clothes.
 More capacity means fewer loads of laundry per week - and more time for you.

-- Washers build before 2003 are far less efficient than newer models, thus savings expectations may be greater.
+- Clothes washers built before 2003 are far less efficient than newer models, thus savings expectations may be greater.

-Choose a model with a high Modified Energy Factor (MEF) and a low Water Factor (WF).
+- Select a model with a high IMEF and low IWF.

-Water Factor (WF) measures water efficiency in gallons of water consumed per cubic foot of capacity in a cold wash cycle.
-The lower the WF, the more water efficient the clothes washer.
+- Integrated Water Factor (IWF) measures water efficiency in gallons of water consumed per cubic foot of capacity in all wash cycles.

 How to Apply:

-- Complete and sign the Clothes Washer Rebate Form.
+- Complete and sign the Laundry Appliance Rebate Form

-- Submit forms along with required documentation (as listed on the Clothes Washer Rebate Form), postmarked within 90 days of purchase.
+- Submit the rebate form along with your itemized receipt(s), postmarked within 90 days of purchase.